 - English as a first or second language

 - Mandarin as a second language

 In addition, students select at least two from three science subjects (physics, chemistry or biology) and a further three subjects, one of which should be a humanity (geography, history or economics) and one an aesthetic (music, art or drama).
-Students commence A-level courses following completion of their IGCSE programme.
+Students commence A-level courses following the completion of their IGCSE programme.

 When students leave us they will have the academic qualifications to succeed in the next stage of their education, the skills to make the best of their abilities, and friendships that we hope will last a lifetime.
 If you would like to find out more please apply online and get in touch with us.